codr7/g-fu/v1/README.md

 42
 ```

-Raising the bar one notch, the `call`-macro below expands into code calling the specified target with arguments. `expand` may be used to expand any macro call to the specified depth.
+Raising the bar one notch, the `call`-macro below expands into code calling the specified target with arguments. `expand` may be used to get the resulting code from a macro call.

 ```
   (let _